A complex charred timber and copper addition to an Edwardian three-storey house close to Dublin’s Docklands.

 The bathroom is a delicate rear-facing tower that clings to the building and clad in Shou Sugi Ban® charred larch and with a roof clad in copper.

 Unlike many properties where simple timber cladding is the main focus, this more than differs.
 This project has an intricate series of timber frames with panels presented in between.

 Karl said “The projected frames give a vertical lift to the facard, a complicated arrangement of cladding in multiple dimensions”

-The key to this project an emphasis on the imperfections of Wabi Sabi, where natural simplicity of these biophilic materials meets a flawed beauty.
-Nature will, of course, control the aesthetics of these of time, weathered by rain and the sun.
-The timber will eventually fade and the copper will oxidise onto a beautiful verdigris.
+The key to this project is an emphasis on the imperfections of Wabi Sabi, where the natural simplicity of these biophilic materials meets a flawed beauty.
+Nature will, of course, control the aesthetics of these in time, weathered by rain and the sun.
+The timber will eventually fade and the copper will oxidise into beautiful verdigris.

 I would suggest that the use of copper nails in any timber cladding should be avoided.
 They do look striking on installation but soon oxidise.
 This process can wash off and show as unsightly streaks on the face of the cladding.
-Hundreds of brown streaks inst worth the trade-off…
+Hundreds of brown streaks aren’t worth the trade-off.

 Credits and Further Information